File

 Compression outcome is always a tradeoff between file size and perceived visual quality.

-• Aggressive quality reduction can degrade text sharpness and gradient smoothness.
+• Aggressive quality reduction can degrade text sharpness, skin detail, shadow depth, and gradient smoothness.

 • Folder import behavior depends on browser implementation details.